yonasuriv/Portfolio/README.md

 #### It is possible to learn Back-End without Front-End?

-Yes, it is, although it will be much more complicated, and the hiring managers will most likely not take you into account.
+Yes, it is, although it will be much more complicated, and the hiring managers will most likely reject you.

+#### One last thing

+But not less important, **Orthography**.

+Try to write not only clean code, but clearly and without spelling errors.

+You can use the help of third-party applications, such as extensions for your browser or code editor.